Deval12345/Advanced-Python-Coding-Exercises-List/Improved Lectures/lecture1/speech_1.md

 Special dunder method len.
 When you call len on any object, Python looks specifically for this method.
 This is your object's answer to the question, how big are you?
 In a machine learning pipeline, you might have a Dataset class that wraps thousands of training samples stored across multiple files.
 By implementing special dunder method len, your Dataset object can tell a DataLoader exactly how many samples it contains, and the DataLoader never needs to know whether those samples are in memory, on disk, or streaming from a remote server.

 Special dunder method getitem.
 This is the method behind square bracket access.
 When you write myObject at position five, Python calls special dunder method getitem with five as the argument.
 But here is where it gets interesting.
 If you implement special dunder method getitem, Python automatically gives your object two additional capabilities for free.
 It becomes iterable, meaning you can use it in a for loop, and it becomes compatible with slicing.
-One method, three behaviors.
+One method; three behaviors.

 Think about this in a web backend context.
 You could build a PaginatedResults class that fetches data from an API page by page.
 Implement special dunder method getitem, and suddenly your results object supports indexing, iteration, and slicing, all backed by lazy network calls.
 The consumer of your class does not need to know about pagination at all.